 You’ll be running down a stony path and the turning to the left is literally a scramble up a dirt bank, very easy to miss.
-Once about 10m beyond, you’ll see the path to the right.
+Carry on up the path about 20m and you’ll meet a good path, turn right

 Garmins seem to get confused here as the GPX overlaps and you miss the loop.
 Basically at the junction turn right both times.

 The route goes left up the bank rather than following the main path.

 Easy to miss these steps as you’re following a ditch and looking at your feet.
 Especially in November with the tree roots under the leaves.
 You leave the woods and go up around the field.
 The descent down by the powerline is probably the steepest down.